sillsdev/web-languageforge/README.md

 ### Linux Ubuntu Gnome ###

 Our recommended development environment for web development is Linux Ubuntu GNOME.
+There are three main installation methods:
+- [Local Linux Development Setup](#local-linux-development-setup).
+Everything is installed directly on your machine, which needs to be running Ubuntu 16.04.
+This is the best method because everything runs at full speed.
+- [Vagrant GUI setup](#vagrant-gui-setup).
+This is the simplest setup method.
+A Vagrant box with xForge already installed is downloaded and set up on your machine.
+The main drawback is speed.
+In some tests the e2e tests took approximately 10 minutes, rather than the 5 minutes they normally take.
-Choose either the [Vagrant VM Setup](#VagrantSetup) or the [Local Linux Development Setup](#LocalSetup).
-Even though the Vagrant VM Setup is definitely easier because it always installs from a clean slate on a new virtual box, we recommend doing development on your local development machine.
-This approach will make your page loads approximately 50 times faster.
-In my tests 100 ms (local) vs 5000 ms (Vagrant / Virtualbox).
-The reason for this is that Virtualbox gives access to the php files via the VirtualBox shared folder feature.
+- [Vagrant headless setup](#vagrant-headless-setup).
+A small base box is downloaded and xForge is then installed into it.
+The source code is kept in a shared folder between the host and guest operating systems.
+This has a number of drawbacks, one of which is that page loads are much slower (50 times slower in some tests; 5000 ms rather than 100 ms).
+The reason for this is that Virtualbox gives access to the PHP files via the VirtualBox shared folder feature.
 This is notoriously slow.

 ### Ubuntu Xenial on Windows 10 WSL ###